Ontario mother with rare cancer dies at 26, family pledges to fight for provincial funding of $15,000 per month drug

 Auer and her husband were able to access molecular testing and experimental therapies in the United States at their own personal expense.
 Thanks to molecular testing, they were able to formulate a treatment plan based on his tumours genetic mutations.

-I had to do something to bring that hope to other peopleDr.
+I had to do something to bring that hope to other people.Dr.
 Rebecca Auer

-“He’s doing amazing, two plus years later,” she says.
+“He’s doing amazing, two plus years later,” she said.
 “He seems to be disease free and living a normal life.
 I didn’t know he was going to have such a good outcome when we started.
 I just knew that I had to bring this hope to other patients that were so hopeless — there is hope.
 I couldn’t just ignore this.
 I had to do something to bring that hope to other people.”

 Auer channeled her knowledge into forming the Canadian Cholangiocarcinoma Collaborative (C3) to help Canadians access integrated research and care.
 According to Auer, approximately 45 per cent of people with intrahepatic (in the liver) cholangiocarcinoma have a genetic mutation that can be targeted by drugs available today or as part of a clinical trial.
 By targeting cancers based on these genetic mutations, drugs like Pemigatinib can help stabilize the disease or shrink the cancer.